confluentinc/examples/multiregion/docs/multiregion.rst

 Observations
 ^^^^^^^^^^^^

--  In the first scenario, the topic ``single-region`` has no leader, because it had only two replicas in the ISR, both of which were in the ``west`` region and are now down.
+-  In the first scenario, the ``single-region`` topic has no leader, because it had only two replicas in the ISR, both of which were in the ``west`` region and are now down.

--  In the second scenario, the topic ``multi-region-sync`` automatically elected a new leader in ``east`` (for example, replica 3 in the previous output).
+-  In the second scenario, the ``multi-region-sync`` topic automatically elected a new leader in ``east`` (for example, replica 3 in the previous output).
 Clients can failover to those replicas in the ``east`` region.

 -  In the last two scenarios, the ``multi-region-async`` and ``multi-region-default`` topics have no leader, because they had only two replicas in the ISR, both of which were in the ``west`` region and are now down.
-The observers in the ``east`` region are not eligible to become leaders automatically because they were not in the ISR.
+The observers in the ``east`` region are not eligible to become leaders automatically because they weren't in the ISR.

 Failover observers